Cosmogenic 10Be as a Tracer for Recent Heliospheric Encounters with Interstellar Cold Clouds: Discussion

-\cite{koll_cosmogenic_2025} do report a prolonged increase in $^{10}\text{Be}$ concentrations in iron-manganese crusts around 9-11 Mya that could be attributed to an interstellar cold cloud crossing.
-These measurements are elevated beyond typical variability for $\sim$1-2 Myr, and the peak detection is a factor of 1.7 greater than background measurements.
-If this increase in concentration can be attributed to an increase in flux during a cold cloud crossing, this data would be consistent with our interstellar GCRs case (Figure \ref{fig:10Be_time_GCR}f).
-If a cloud crossing occurred during this time, it may have compressed the heliosphere such that Earth was exposed mostly to interstellar GCRs and minimally to HEPs.
+\cite{koll_cosmogenic_2025} report a prolonged increase in $^{10}\text{Be}$ concentrations in Fe-Mn crusts around 9-11 Ma that could be attributed to an interstellar cold cloud crossing.
+These measurements are elevated beyond typical variability for $\sim$1-2 Myr, and the peak detection is a factor of 1.7 greater than background measurements. {A peak with a Myr-scale duration cannot be attributed to a single supernova explosion at that time, since the increase in $^{10}\text{Be}$ from a supernova would last $<$0.1 Myrs.} If the peak seen by Koll et al. can be attributed to an increase in flux during a cold cloud crossing, it would be consistent with our interstellar GCRs case (Figure \ref{fig:10Be_time_GCR}f), {or a case with less heliospheric compression than in Figure \ref{fig:10Be_time_HEPs_SN}.} If a cloud crossing occurred during this time, it may have compressed the heliosphere such that Earth was exposed mostly to interstellar GCRs and minimally to HEPs.